Oklahoma Medicaid for Seniors & Long-Term Care

 Estate recovery in Oklahoma

 Oklahoma pursues estate recovery under 42 U.S.C. § 1396p for certain costs paid on behalf of members age 55 or older.
 The state seeks recovery for nursing facility services, HCBS waiver services, and related hospital and prescription costs paid by Medicaid.
-Recovery is deferred while a surviving spouse, minor child, or blind or disabled child is living.
-Hardship exemptions may be available in specific circumstances.
+Recovery is deferred while a surviving spouse, minor child, or blind or disabled child is living, and hardship exemptions may be available in specific circumstances.
 OKDHS handles estate claims — contact the OKDHS estate recovery unit for information if you are administering the estate of a SoonerCare member.

 How to apply for SoonerCare long-term care